rydmike/flex_color_picker/README.md

 main only color, very compact color picker example.

 Below we enable the Material color swatch shades selection.
 Typically, you want to be able to also select the Material shade colors.
-Normally you would just keep the default enabled setting and don't have to use this property at all.
+Normally, you would just keep the default enabled setting and don't have to use this property at all.
 You only need this property if you ant to disable the color-shade selection feature, which you do by setting `enableShadesSelection` to false.